fwouts/previewjs-solid-plugin/README.md

 ## Try it

-This will be released in [Preview.js](https://previewjs.com) v1.6.0 on Wed 6 April 2022.

-It may only be available a few days later on IntelliJ/WebStorm due to JetBrain approval delays.
+This plugin was released as part of [Preview.js](https://previewjs.com) since v1.6.0.
+You don't need to install anything!